NOTICE: Please review the University of Windsor's current vaccination policy

 - Copies of teaching evaluations (if you have taught previously)

-- Completed "Verification of Employment Hours for New Sessional Instructors Application" Form (if you are a registered nurse)
+- Completed "Verification of Employment Hours for New Sessional Instructors Application" Form (if you are a registered nurse).
+You may need multiple forms completed if you had multiple employers.

-- Proof of degree(s) obtained - i.e. official transcript(s) or photocopy of your graduation certificate(s)
+- Proof of degree(s) obtained - i.e. official transcript(s) or photocopy of your graduation certificate(s)/diploma(s)

-- Proof of current CNO registration (if you are a registered nurse) - i.e. copy of your registration/renewal confirmation, or print your registration status from the CNO website (using "Find a Nurse")
+- Proof of current CNO registration (if you are a registered nurse) - i.e. Print your registration status from the CNO website (using "Find a Nurse")

 Note: completed application packages will be kept on file for a maximum of one year.